pinkilo/yukibotJS/README.md

         - beatass
         - raidboss
         - sending messages in chat
-            - maybe don't give currency if no one else has typed between two messages?
+            - maybe don't give currency if no one else has typed between N messages?

 ## Roadmap

 - Command rate-limiting
-    - global & user
+    - global ~~& user~~
 - Fox
     - Remake Yuki the fox animation and their commands
     - https://goo.gl/a65QTX